MethodoxTech/cv/ChangeVersion.Server/README.md

    * If you want resume/partial uploads, either:
      * Break files into chunks on the client and `PUT /files/{path}?chunk=…`
      * Adopt an existing protocol like [tus.io](https://tus.io) (there’s a .NET server package)

+## References

+* For a discussion on server design: https://dev.to/methodox/devlog-20250806-change-version-file-changes-history-only-version-control-for-binary-assets-5hf4